Most evaluations of backpacks are based on duration of trip. That’s important but there are other factors that durations miss.

-It retails for $349 and is available at this listing.
+It retails for $349 and Gregory Mountain Products Women's Deva.

 One thing you’ll want to do is review these website links and do some other exploration.
 There are packs uniquely designed for woman and people with widely varying body sizes from petite to big and tall.
 The price ranges are fairly reasonable even for the most sophisticated backpacks.

 The key is to think about your trip, your terrain and weather, duration and your physical size and condition.
 All of those factors will affect your performance on any hike and the right pack can take you to a good trip.